 That microwave humming through the night can be turned off at the wall.
 The aircon can be switched out for a fan in summer or more blankets in winter, and lights can be easily turned off when not in use.
 Each example sounds too simple to save money, but electricity is a huge burden on your back pocket, only you don’t realize until the accounts come and the scramble begins.
 In addition to electricity, pay attention to hidden fees and disused memberships; instead of using a competing ATM, use debit or withdraw money at a supermarket, swap your gym routine for an afternoon run and cancel the direct debit and consider converting your mobile plan to pre-paid or cutting down to a lower cap.

 Public transport is not cheap, or it isn’t until you compare it to the cost of running one or two cars.
 Weekly petrol top-ups, insurance, registration, tune-ups and green slips all cost money; as the price at the bowser reaches new heights, it may be time to consider researching your local public transport system.
+Speaking of insurance, getting insurance, especially if you run a business is imperative to save money.
+You can read more here to know more about experts who help with commercial insurance.
 Although paper tickets can cost a truck-load, most regions and cities have electronic travel cards that discount up to 30% off the original travel price – you’ll also save on parking during the work-day.
 When a vehicle is essential, start saving those fuel slips at the end of the weekly shopper docket and take advantage of these savings.

 The money crunch can be challenging to overcome, but implementing these simple tips can save you hundreds.
 Don’t wait, start saving now.